 On 28 June 2013, the Australian Parliament passed the Higher Education Support Amendment (Asian Century) Act 2013.
 The changes made to the OS-HELP scheme are listed below:

-- Currently, the OS-HELP loan scheme is only eligible to undergraduate students.
-From 1 January 2014, postgraduate Commonwealth supported students will also be able to access OS-HELP assistance.
+- From 1 January 2014, postgraduate Commonwealth supported students will also be able to access OS-HELP assistance.

-- Currently, you can apply if you are a local student and will have 24 credit points of study to complete when you return.
-From 1 January 2014, you will be able to apply if you will have 6 credit points to complete when you return.
+- 1 January 2014, you will be able to apply if you will have 6 credit points to complete when you return.

-- Currently, students must be enrolled with an overseas higher education institution or an overseas campus of a higher education institution.
-From 1 January 2014, students may also apply for OS-HELP assistance for study travel and clinical and professional placements undertaken outside of a university setting.
+- 1 January 2014, students may also apply for OS-HELP assistance for study travel and clinical and professional placements undertaken outside of a university setting.

 - From 1 January 2014, students undertaking overseas study in Asia may also be eligible for: